 "non applicable", submit a placeholder document for the question stating the reasons why the question is not applicable.

-Eligibility Questions (this is a partial list, see Section 8 for additional details)

-Question 1 - This application is for what type of project? (select one).
+Eligibility Questions (this is a partial list, see Section 8 for additional details) Question 1 - This application is for what type of project? (select one).
 DWR reserves the right to shift an application from one category to another.
-If shifting is proposed, DWR will contact the Applicant for consent.

-- a.
-O Construction project

-- b.
-O Feasibility Study (project)

-- c.
-O Environmental Documentation (project)

-- d.
-O Design Pilot project

-- e.
-O Research Pilot project

-Question 2 - Is the project located within the State of California?

-If "No", the project is not eligible.
+If shifting is proposed, DWR will contact the Applicant for consent. a.
+O Construction project b.
+O Feasibility Study (project) c.
+O Environmental Documentation (project) d.
+O Design Pilot project e.
+O Research Pilot project Question 2 - Is the project located within the State of California? a.
+O Yes b.
+O No If "No", the project is not eligible.
 Question 3 - What type of organization is the Applicant as entered in Part 1 of the application?
-(Select one).

-- a. \bigcirc City, County, or City and County

-- b.
-O Joint Powers Authority

-- c. \bigcirc Public Special District

-- d. \bigcirc Investor-Owned Utility

-- e.
-O Tribe

-- f.
-O Non-profit Organization (including Water Management Groups)

-- g. \bigcirc University or College

-- h. \bigcirc State Agency, for non-construction grants only

-- i. \bigcirc Mutual Water Company

-- j.
-O Other

-If "Other", specify the type of your organization in the text box (500 character limit).
+(Select one). a.
+O City, County, or City and County b.
+O Joint Powers Authority c.
+O Public Special District d.
+O Investor-Owned Utility e.
+O Tribe f.
+O Non-profit Organization (including Water Management Groups) g.
+O University or College h.
+O State Agency, for non-construction grants only Mutual Water Company Other If "Other", specify the type of your organization in the text box (500 character limit).
 Question 4 - What is the TDS (mg/L) of the feed water at intake prior to desalting treatment?
 Include a metric description of the TDS value given (e.g. sampling frequency, period of sampling, seasonal or other variation).
 Example 1: 23,000 mg/L Total Dissolved Solids (TDS).
 The value provided was calculated as an average concentration of TDS values from monthly sampling over a two year period, samples taken near proposed surface water intake location in 2014-15; Example 2: A value of 13,500 mg/L TDS from a single sample taken on 10/10/2016 with no known seasonal changes expected due to characteristics of groundwater basin.
 (4,000 character limit).